ember-learn/ember-blog/source/2020-05-08-the-ember-times-issue-147.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
 Ember 3.18 is out 🎉,
-investigate arguments with Ember Inspector 🕵️‍♀️,
+Investigate arguments with Ember Inspector 🕵️‍♀️,

 READMORE